It’s one of the best things you can do for your skin.

 - Sponges or wash cloths

-- Natural substances such as Alpha Hydroxy Acids, either included in your face wash or as a separate exfoliating lotion
+- Natural substances such as Alpha Hydroxy Acids, either included in a face wash - like our Daily Face Wash - or as a separate exfoliating lotion

 - Professional chemical peel